iMissile/Self.Writing/Analysts/R_tools_and_links.md

 ## Packets, Packages & ideas
+- [githubinstall: New R Package for Easy to Install R Packages on GitHub](http://mockquant.blogspot.ru/2016/06/githubinstall-new-r-package-for-easy-to.html).
+The githubinstall package provides a way to install packages on GitHub by only the package names just like install.packages(). githubinstall() suggests the GitHub repository from package names, and asks whether you want to execute the installation.
 - [wakefield](https://github.com/trinker/wakefield) is designed to quickly generate random data sets.
 [The user passes n (number of rows) and predefined vectors to the r_data_frame function to produce a dplyr::tbl_df object.](https://trinkerrstuff.wordpress.com/2015/04/30/wakefield-random-data-set-part-ii/)
 - The [pacman package](https://cran.r-project.org/web/packages/pacman/vignettes/Introduction_to_pacman.html) is an R package management tool that combines the functionality of base library related functions into intuitively named functions.
 - [The fanplot package for R](http://gjabel.wordpress.com/2012/08/13/the-fanplot-package-for-r/)